McSally campaign hits Planned Parenthood 'business model' after attack ads announced

 "The paid campaign aims to reach and mobilize key communities, such as Black women in North Carolina and the Latinx community in Arizona, that have been hit the hardest by the Trump administration’s attacks on sexual and reproductive health care programs, including Title X," the group's press release read.

-Planned Parenthood did not immediately respond to Fox News' request for comment.
 The ads came in anticipation of a potential budget showdown at the end of the year.
 Congressional Democrats already have tried including a repeal of President Trump's "gag rule" in a potential budget deal, including one attempt that the Senate shot down in September.

 "They can spend all they want but Martha will not back down in the fight to protect real health care for women in Arizona, especially the ones served by community health centers who take care of far more women than Planned Parenthood, and to protect life," Lefler said, referring to liberal interest groups.